sectigo/policy-documentation/Sectigo SMIME Certification Practice Statement.md

 On receipt of each development request a unique task ID and title are assigned that stay with the task throughout the development lifecycle.

-Each development task has an associated risk assessment carried out as a part of the development lifecycle.
+Each development task has an associated Risk Assessment carried out as a part of the development lifecycle.
 All tasks are viewed as carrying some form of risk, from issues relating to task scope and complexity to a lack of availability of resources.
 The management of risk is addressed through a formal risk management process with the request not being applied to the production environment until an acceptable level of risk is achieved.

 The work-product of all development requests undergo peer review prior to release to the production environment to prevent malicious or erroneous software being loaded into the production environment.